QuestingPet/ToaMistakeTracker/README.md

 ## Changes

+#### 1.2

+* Fixed Wardens P2 special prayer (divine projectile) attack counting as a mistake even if nulled from core being out

 #### 1.1

 * Fixed Akkha special attacks detecting a mistake when the player was not actually hit, due to a recent game change